 The club is charged by LSV for each competitor who enters to compete at Junior Carnivals.
 A season Junior competition fee is set and is payable at the commencement of the season, along with membership fees.
 It covers Junior LSV carnivals that Point Leo selects and will send a team to.
-The club email will outline the seasonal carnival fees.
+Season carnival fees will be advised in the weekly club email notices.

 Age Managers are issued with a current list of Point Leo paid competitors.
 They will coordinate entries for each carnival in the season and select teams for the team events based on this list.